 When you think about the challenges you face in life, it’s amazing how many of them are tied to money.
 When you dig even deeper, you’ll be amazed at how many of these money-related challenges could simply be solved by better money management.

 This isn’t to say that all of the world’s problems will be solved if you can just balance your budget, but it is likely to reduce the stress you feel on a daily basis — and really, who could say no to that?
-So to help you manage your finances and reduce the obstacles you face, apply these tips today.
+To help you manage your finances and reduce the obstacles you face, apply these tips today.

-* Strive to save.
 There’s a better price out there, you just have to look for it.
 A quick Web search for the product of your choice is a great way to compare prices, and don’t discourage discount shopping.
 Subscribing to your favorite brand’s email lists can be your gateway to special deals.
 And be on the lookout for coupons — they can offer surprising savings when you least expect them.

 Sometimes the best thing you can do with your money is to take it away from yourself.
 If your company offers direct deposit, use it.
 It’s a great way to transfer your paycheck directly to your savings account without having to make the trip and do it yourself.
 When you do this, you can also support your savings goal without noticing the money is gone.
 It’s the no-stress solution to better savings.
 Who could say no to that?